jewel998/LockYourWin.py/README.md

 # LockYourWin.py
-A python GUI to temporarily lockup your Windows PC at every startup, unless the desired password is entered.
+A python GUI virus to temporarily lockup your Windows PC at every startup, unless the desired password is entered.

 ## About the Application:
 The application blocks all the keystrokes when the app is run and runs at a full screen mode such that it's not possible to switch apps.